-Counselling Skills & Theory (Intensive Day) Level 3 CACHE Award
+Counselling Skills and Theory (Intensive Day) CACHE Level 3 Award

-Mini lectures, skills training, experiential activities in small and large groups, discussion and personal reflection.
+- experiential activities in small and large groups

 Weekly assignments varying throughout the duration of the course.
-Between 5 – 7 hrs per week.
+Between five–seven hours per week.

-You must have undertaken and proficiently passed a counselling skills training course, e.g. our Level 2 Certificate in Counselling Skills or an equivalent qualification of at least 75 Guided Learning Hours from another institution.
+You must have undertaken and proficiently passed a counselling skills training course.
+For example, our Level 2 Certificate in Counselling Skills or an equivalent qualification of at least 75 Guided Learning Hours from another institution.

-A copy of the BACP Ethical Framework for Good Practice is required.
+A copy of the British Association for Counselling and Psychotherapy (BACP) Ethical Framework for Good Practice is required.

 Upon graduating from this course, you could go onto courses such as a Counselling Foundation Degree at one of our colleges, or move onto a Level 4 Diploma or other university degree.